thierr26/thierr26_personal_notes_sphinx_sources/source/music.rst

 create.
 Each line provides the start time of the audio file in the .ts file, the duration of the audio file and the title of the audio file.

-The source code is provided below.
+The code is provided below.
 The here-document contains two lines:

 | 00:16:44 00:03:43 The mission (Ennio Morricone)
 | 00:33:20 00:03:19 Cinema Paradiso (Andrea & Ennio Morricone)